Sustainability is part of our DNA

-Sustainability is about safeguarding and enhancing the environment in which we operate.
-Building relationships with our communities, being transparent and caring in our approach, and redistributing value is at the heart of our every action.
+Building relationships with our communities, being transparent and caring in our approach, and redistributing value is at the heart of everything we do.

 Our sustainable heritage